Dill Pickle Pasta Salad |

 NUTRITION NOTES The nutrition data above drastically understates the sodium: that's because dill pickle juice is not in my nutrition software but is known for zero calories but high sodium.
 If you like, save about 40 calories per serving with low-fat mayonnaise and low-fat sour cream.
 WW points assume (1) low-fat mayo and low-fat for the green, blue and purple and (2) whole-wheat pasta for purple.

-Garden Pasta Salad with Mint Vinaigrette ♥ KitchenParade.com, light on the pasta, generous with the summer's best fresh veggies and all tossed in a g-o-r-g-e-o-u-s mint vinaigrette.
+- THE RECIPE Garden Pasta Salad with Mint Vinaigrette Light on pasta, generous with summer's best fresh veggies.

 Shop Your Pantry First